Ardelyx Inc. (ARDX) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted for Ardelyx Inc. (ARDX) by analysts is $6.58, which is $2.62 above the current market price.
-The public float for ARDX is 184.91M, and at present, short sellers hold a 5.95% of that float.
-On March 14, 2023, the average trading volume of ARDX was 7.90M shares.
+The average price recommended by analysts for Ardelyx Inc. (ARDX) is $6.58, which is $2.32 above the current market price.
+The public float for ARDX is 184.91M and currently, short sellers hold a 5.95% of that float.
+On March 17, 2023, ARDX’s average trading volume was 8.00M shares.

 ARDX’s Market Performance